se-edu/guides/tutorials/javaFxPart2.md

 ![TextField](images/javafx/MockupTextField.png) | TextField
 <img src="images/javafx/MockupScrollPane.png" width="300" /> | ScrollPane | ScrollPane

 {{ icon_tip }} You may be wondering why a `ScrollPane` is a `Control` and not a `Pane`, as its name suggests. `ScrollPane` extends the `Control` class in JavaFX because it represents a UI "widget" that the user directly interacts with (such as `Label`, `Button`, and `TextField`), whereas a `Pane` is a mere container that holds other components.
-Of course, a `ScrollPane` has the functionality of a container, allowing it to show a <tooltip content="gives a rectanular view into a larger content which exceeds the available screen/stage area">viewport</tooltip> of its content. `Scrollpane` contains one node, whereas a `Pane` can contain multiple nodes.
+Of course, a `ScrollPane` has the functionality of a container, allowing it to show a <tooltip content="gives a rectangular view into a larger content which exceeds the available screen/stage area">viewport</tooltip> of its content. `Scrollpane` contains one node, whereas a `Pane` can contain multiple nodes.

 ## Designing the Layout